-RIS Menu Editor v2.0 is a free trial software application from the Oldies subcategory, part of the System Utilities category.
+RIS Menu Editor v2.0 is a free trial software application from the Other subcategory, part of the System Utilities category.

 The app is currently available in English and it was last updated on 2003-04-28.
 The program can be installed on Windows.